Skip to main content

 • Regular colonoscopy-based surveillance is recommended annually from age 18–20.

-• Surveillance for other cancer types in the context of MAP is uncertain.
+• Surveillance for other cancer types in the context of MAP is not recommended.

 • Referral of affected patients to clinical genetics should be arranged to discuss onward management, family planning implications, and cascade screening of partners and relatives at risk.